AlexPopCyberSec/My-IT-Career-Transition-Journey/Leap-Media-Network-Deployment/README.md

 * **Goal:** Set up the server's fixed IP and verify client connectivity.
 * **Process**

 12th Oct 2025 - Ubuntu Server 24.04.3 LTS downloaded and installed using Oracle Virtual Box.
 The server has 25gb of storage, 2 cores and 4Gb ram.
 The initial installation went well.
 I configured the **Bridged Adapter** prior to installing, so we’ve received an IPv4 address successfully.
-Our server is online and connected to the Internet.␣␣
+Our server is online and connected to the Internet
-12 Oct 2025 - Successfully assigned the static IP to my server.
+**12 Oct 2025 - Successfully assigned the static IP to my server.
 First, I ran `ip a` to verify the address, then `ip route show default` to find my default gateway address.
 I ran `ls /etc/netplan/` to see the file name, which I then edited, assigning it the $\mathbf{192.168.100.200/24}$ address. **Minor obstacles with YAML text alignment were sorted quickly**, reinforcing the need for attention to detail in configuration files.
 Our server now has a static IP address, which was verified using the `ip a show enp0s3` command.

 * **Result:**